 - STDIO Server Support: Deploy and manage STDIO-based MCP servers with automatic hosting and lifecycle management

-- Automatic OAuth Protection: Add SSO and OAuth to any local MCP server without code changes
+- OAuth Brokering: Add SSO and OAuth protection to STDIO and hosted MCP servers without code changes

 - Built-in Monitoring: Real-time dashboards for server health, usage patterns, and security alerts